How to Identify, Treat, and Remove Algae in Your Swimming Pool

 By Marcus Sheridan, http://www.poolschool.us/

 During the months of July and August, algae can be a very big problem for swimming pool owners.
-With the higher temperatures during these months, as well as inconsistency in a pool's sanitizer levels, algae can rear its ugly heard.
+With the higher temperatures during these months, as well as inconsistency in a pool's sanitizer levels, algae can rear its ugly head.
 This article will discuss the different types of algae and how to deal with each.

 Algae is a single-celled plant form.
 It utilizes the process of photosynthesis to manufacture its own food and comes in very wide variety of colors and forms making it adaptable to almost any condition.